SummerSlam (2020): Background

-SummerSlam is an annual pay-per-view (PPV) and WWE Network event, produced every summer by WWE since 1988.
-Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+SummerSlam is an annual professional wrestling event produced every August by WWE since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views (PPV), along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.
-The 2020 event was the 33rd event in the SummerSlam chronology and featured wrestlers from the Raw and SmackDown brand divisions.
+Announced on August 8, 2019, the 2020 event was the 33rd SummerSlam and featured wrestlers from the Raw and SmackDown brand divisions.
+In addition to airing on pay-per-view worldwide, the event was available to livestream on the WWE Network.